How to: Set up a cycling group at work

-- Set up and maintain a database or spreadsheet of cycle commuters; and register any skills than might be useful to the cycling group
+- Set up and maintain a database or spreadsheet of cycle commuters; and register any skills that might be useful to the cycling group.

-- Produce posters and a regular newsletter; publicise success
+- Produce posters and a regular newsletter; publicise your successes.

-- Set up a central notice board / leaflet stand / suggestion box
+- Set up a central notice board, leaflet stand or suggestion box.

 Keep in regular communication with the cycling community at work and beyond

-- Arrange regular meetings, both with the relevant managers and cycling group members
+- Arrange regular meetings, both with relevant managers and cycling group members.

 - Contact whoever is responsible for cycling at your local council.
-They may be able to help with any road engineering issues you have; or tell you about any work they’re doing on business ‘travel plans’.
-Invite them to address a cycling group meeting
+They may be able to help with any road engineering issues you have, or tell you about any work they’re doing on workplace travel plans.
+Invite them to address a cycling group meeting.

-- Find out if there is a local Cycling UK campaigner and/or cycle campaign group and involve the
+- Find out if there is a local Cycling UK campaigner and/or cycle campaign group and your BUG involved.

 Resources and research

 - Find out more about your workforce via a cycling survey.
-What’s stopping other people from cycling?
+What’s stopping more people from cycling?
 How can the cycling group help?

 - Carry out a survey of your premises and surrounds – are there any access or infrastructure problems for cyclists?
-Are any of them curable, and if so, how?
+Are they fixable, and if so, how?

 Encouraging other people to cycle

-- Contribute to the development of a staff and/or company travel plan
+- Contribute to the development of a staff or company travel plan.

-- Share Cycling UK’s cycling to work tips for anyone who wants it
+- Share Cycling UK’s advice on cycling to work.

-- Help arrange for the provision of pool bikes plus related cycling equipment
+- Help arrange for the provision of pool bikes, along with related cycling equipment.

-- Develop incentives, e.g. vouchers / discounts at local bike shops
+- Develop incentives, such as vouchers or discounts at local bike shops.

-- Arrange events, e.g.cycling breakfasts, rides; cycle maintenance sessions (your local bike shop might help); presentations
+- Arrange events, such as cycling breakfasts, led rides, cycle maintenance sessions (your local bike shop might help) and presentations.

 - Consider getting your organisation accredited as a Cycle Friendly Employer